 SIM swapping

-SIM swapping — a SIM hijacking attack — is a scheme where hackers gain control of your phone number, allowing them to intercept two-factor authentication codes and access your accounts.
+SIM swapping — a type of SIM hijacking attack — is a scheme where hackers gain control of your phone number, enabling them to intercept two-factor authentication codes and access your accounts.
 They achieve this by convincing mobile operators to activate a new SIM card on their devices, often using stolen or phished personal information.

 Mobile viruses